kzeng10/stegastore/README.md

 # Disclaimer
-I am not responsible for anything that happens to your Flickr account when you use StegaStore.
+I am not responsible for anything that happens to your Flickr account.